openlookeng/hetu-core/hetu-docs/en/develop/getting-started.md

 ## Code Style

-We recommend you use IntelliJ as your IDE.
+It is recommended you to use IntelliJ as your IDE.
 The code style template for the project can be found in the [codestyle](https://github.com/airlift/codestyle) repository along with our general programming and Java guidelines.
 In addition to those you should also adhere to the following:

 * Alphabetize sections in the documentation source files (both in table of contents files and other regular documentation files).
 In general, alphabetize methods/variables/sections if such ordering already exists in the surrounding code.
 * When appropriate, use the Java 8 stream API.
 However, note that the stream implementation does not perform well so avoid using it in inner loops or otherwise performance sensitive sections.